 Greeting from Qlu Sabah Holiday & Tours!

 Thank you for visiting this site.
 We are a licensed tour operator based in Tamparuli, Sabah.
 Our premise is located in Kiulu and has become a famous tourist destination.
 Surrounded by green hills and beautiful river, you sure will never forget.
 Our packages offer you an enjoyable holiday mainly in the North Borneo.
-We specialize in river rafting, mountain climbing, jungle trekking, camping touring, team building, jungle survival activities and cultural villages.
+We specialize in river rafting, mountain climbing, jungle trekking, camping touring, team building, jungle survival activities, wildlife tours and cultural villages.

 SABAH is the second largest state in Malaysia; which consists of 13 states and 3 federal territories.
 With an area that spans 72,500 sq. kilometres, topped with a coastline surrounded by the South China Sea in the West, the Sulu Sea in the Northeast and Celebes Sea in the East, Sabah sits on the northern-most part of Borneo; the third largest island in the world.
 Blessed with an abundance of natural resources and unimaginable beauty of its nature, Sabah is the melting pot of unique and distinctive cultural identities and ethnicity of its people.
 It is perfect for hiking holidays, river rafting, wildlife-watching and exploration above and below the ground.